danielholgate/dataplex-catalog-connectors/managed-connectivity/tools/README.md

 # Tools
-This directory contains tools which can be used for working with metadata import files:
+This directory contains tools which can be used for working with Dataplex Universal Catalog metadata import files:

 * Metadata file validation tool
 * Metadata Import API request generator tool